Menu

 • Stawell Hospital

-When having an “echo” you must not have non-intact skin – that is no uncovered wounds – in the area of your heart.
+When having an “echo” you must have intact skin – that is no uncovered wounds – in the area of your heart.
 Please ring our rooms if you are not sure.

 Stress Echocardiogram (Stress Echo)